truongdd03/searchEngine/README.md

 ### Crawling
 - Using the idea of the BFS algorithm, links will be store in a queue.
 Then, each of them will be extracted, downloading the html files.
 ##### Optimization:
-- Multithreading is used to crawl multiple links at the same time.
+- Multithreading: used to crawl multiple links at the same time.
+- Bloom filter: detect crawled links.

 ### Parsing
-- After receiving HTML files from the crawling process, links and web content will be parsed by finding specific tags.
-The program will check whether these new links have been crawled yet.
-If not, they will be pushed into the queue.
+- After receiving HTML files, links and web content will be parsed by finding specific tags.
+These links will be pushed into the queue in the crawling process.
+##### Optimization:
+- Multithreading.
-- **Optimization:** Multithreading.
-Libcurl and regex_search are also used to simplify code.
+- Libcurl and regex_search: used to simplify code.

 ### Indexing
 - The web content from the parsing process will be split into single words.
-Then, they will be written to file based on their first character.
+Then, they will be written to files based on their first character.
-- **Optimization:**
+##### Optimization:
+- Oleander Stemming Library: Stem words to reduce data storage.

-### Optimization
+### Search results
+- The results are based on the number of times the keywords appear on each page.
+Instead of starting crawling again each time the user search, this program will return results based on the indexed data, hence reduce search time.

 ## External libraries